interactive-pioneers/iptools-jquery-offcanvas/README.md

 ## Features

-- Display content inside offcanvas from the top, right, bottom or left.
+- Displays content inside an offcanvas from the top, right, bottom or left.
+- Multiple instances at once.
+- Static, instance is open on page load.
 - CSS3 transitions and animations.

 ## Options